-Now let us assume that the Workflow defintion has been changed to remove this activity whilst the state of the ticket has remained unchanged
+Now let us assume that the Workflow definition has been changed to remove this activity whilst the state of the ticket has remained unchanged

 The agent reopens or refreshes the same ticket and now sees :

-- The agent can attempt to progress the ticket by jumping to any subsequent activity still defined in the workflow.
+The agent can attempt to progress the ticket by jumping to any activity still defined in the workflow.
 Under these exceptional circumstances, all data quality checks will be ignored when transitioning to any of these other activities.
-[Because this behaviour mean by-passing steps and data quality checks in the workflow, this ability to jump anywhere would never be allowed in normal operation]
+[Because this behaviour means by-passing steps and data quality checks in the workflow, this ability to jump anywhere would never be allowed in normal operation]

 Were the agent to use the information icon again to look at the latest workflow definition they would see that the ticket's current activity has been removed :

 - "Change Managers Assessment" has been deleted so no current activity can be highlighted (6).